Peter Beattie

-Early life
+Early life and education

-Beattie was born in Sydney as the youngest of seven children.
-Following the death of his mother when he was four years old, he was raised by his grandmother at Atherton, a small town in North Queensland, and attended Atherton State High School where he was both Dux and School Captain.
+Peter Douglas Beattie was born on 18 November 1952 in Sydney, the youngest of seven children.
+Following the death of his mother when he was four years old, he was raised by his grandmother at Atherton, a small town in North Queensland.
+He attended Atherton State High School where he was both Dux and School Captain.

 He moved to Brisbane to attend the University of Queensland after winning a Commonwealth Scholarship, graduating with a Bachelor of Arts degree and a Bachelor of Laws degree.
 He was President of the Student Club at St John's College.

 He completed a Master of Arts degree from Queensland University of Technology, and then began practising as a lawyer.

+Early career

 Prior to his election to parliament, Beattie was a solicitor of the Supreme Court of Queensland and secretary of the Railway Station Officers' Union.

+Political career

 Pre-parliamentary career

 In 1974, he joined the Australian Labor Party, which had been in opposition for 17 years and had just suffered the worst defeat in its history at the hands of the dominant National Party Premier, Joh Bjelke-Petersen.

 In the 1980 federal election, Beattie was the Labor candidate for the federal Division of Ryan and was defeated by the Liberal incumbent John Moore, but achieving a 3 per cent two-party preferred swing in the process.
 He only nominated for Ryan to give him the right to appeal to the National Executive of the ALP from a six-month suspension from the Queensland ALP for criticising the state parliamentary party for incompetence.

 Beattie started a Reform Group within the ALP led by Dr Denis Murphy and himself to reform the Queensland branch of the party, which was dominated by elderly and conservative trade union leaders.
 In 1981 the federal Labor Party leader, Bill Hayden (himself a Queenslander), led a federal intervention in Queensland, and Beattie became Queensland State Secretary.
 Eight years later these reforms paved the way for the election of Wayne Goss when he became Queensland's first Labor Premier since Vince Gair in 1957.